 Coaches, teachers, and trainers – have we got curriculum for you!
 Lesson plans are age-specific and indicate objectives, materials needed, lesson length, and provide step-by-step instructions.
 (Want the whole list at a glance?
-Print out the 2012 Safe Routes to Schools Curriculum guide.)
+Print out the Safe Routes to Schools Curriculum guide.)

-In SECOND GRADE Safe Routes to Schools teaches safe walking with an emphasis on crossing the street.
+Pedestrian Safety Unit teaches safe walking with an emphasis on crossing the street.

 Stop!
 Look!
 Listen! uses a crowd pleasing DVD hosted by Asimo, a real robot, to cover the basics of stopping and looking.
 With time remaining role-play and Simon-Says allows the class to practice before crossing an actual road in the second lesson.

-THE WALK AROUND THE BLOCK (2nd grade) takes the class to a nearby street.
+Walk Around the Block takes the class to a nearby street.
 After a quick review, students practice crossing the road themselves,

 with adult supervision.
 The walk also highlights features around the school such as cross-walks and walking paths.

 In fourth grade Safe Routes to Schools teaches bicycle safety in three lessons.
 The lessons cover benefits of biking, how to check and fit both a bike and helmet, and teaches how to stay safe when riding in traffic.
 The unit culminates in a bicycle rodeo giving students the opportunity to practice the skills learned in the classroom.

 Bicycle Safety begins with an introduction to the health benefits of cycling.
 Students learn key phrases for safety that help them to avoid solo bike crashes.
 A safety check and fit is demonstrated for both helmets and bikes.
 Then students get active to experience proper bike and helmet-fit first hand.
 Time allowing, a demonstration shows how car trips contribute to air pollution and students role-play traffic congestion..